 Learn more about LIHEAP by reviewing the federal program fact sheet here.

 For more information about LIHEAP in Nevada, click here.

 The Nevada Division of Welfare and Supportive Services oversees LIHEAP benefits and provides financial assistance for heating and cooling to qualified households through a fixed annual credit.
 Financial assistance is applied directly to the energy provider and is applied as an annual credit on a household’s bill.

-For more information about LIHEAP’s heating assistance initiative in Nevada, see the Nevada state LIHEAP page here.
+For more information about LIHEAP’s heating assistance initiative in Nevada, see the Nevada state 2022 LIHEAP Detailed Model Plan here.

 LIHEAP Crisis Assistance, like standard LIHEAP benefits, is a cash grant provided to the utility companies of eligible individuals in certain situations.

 If your household meets all the eligibility requirements above and has an energy-related crisis, you may qualify for LIHEAP Crisis Assistance.

 The state of Nevada defines a “crisis situation” as one where a household: